FauconSpartiate/OmniWeather/README.md

 ## Features

-- Periodic data upload on a SSH server (default is 1h)
+- Periodic data upload on a GitHub repository (default is 1h)
 - WI-FI connection / reconnection on signal loss

 ## Usage/Examples

+The OmniWeather project also consists of a website that displays the data in a nice and user friendly way.
+The website is built with Vue.js and displays the latest report available on the server.
+You can check out [it's repository here](https://github.com/FauconSpartiate/OmniWeather-Website), and the deployed website on [omniweather-beta.netlify.app](https://omniweather-beta.netlify.app).

-[On this page](https://foxi.ltam.lu/1CI/pirda350/public/OmniWeather/Weather_Reports/), you can take a look at the hourly reports the microcontroller sends out to the server.
+You can also take a look at the hourly reports the microcontroller sends out to the server [on this repo](https://github.com/FauconSpartiate/OmniWeather-Reports).
 It "should" still be running, and new reports are added every hour.

-We also created an UI in Vue.js that goes through the latest hourly report and shows it in an user friendly way.
-You may take a look at it [on this page](https://omniweather-beta.netlify.app), it should also be updating every hour.

 ## Tech Stack

-**Microcontroller:** PlatformIO with C++
+PlatformIO with Arduino C++

-**Server:** Simple SSH storage server

 ## Deployment